jdtaylor7/prometheus/README.md

 ### Running

-The viewer can be run either with Linux or Cygwin, both with X11:
+The viewer can be run either with Linux or Cygwin, both with X11.
+Run the following commands from the `build` directory:

 ##### Linux (Arch/Manjaro)

-`./build/main`
+`./main`

 ##### Cygwin

-`startxwin ./build/main`
+`startxwin ./main`

 [version-badge]: https://img.shields.io/github/release/jdtaylor7/drone_viewer/all.svg
 [version-url]: https://github.com/jdtaylor7/drone_viewer/releases/latest